yellowstonegames/SquidLib/README.md

   - SpatialMap provides a common convenience by allowing values to be indexed by a key or by a Coord position, and updates all 3 of these as one entry.
   - IColoredString has lots of new useful features, including justified and wrapped text, on top of its existing multi-colored text.
   - SquidMessageBox provides a simple scrolling message box that be used as a scene2d.ui widget, and can display IColoredString data.
-- And a fourth beta!
+- And a fourth beta, called 3.0.0-b5 because b4 had a single-character-wrong bug in the configuration that prevented its use.
   - HTML works for sure as a target
     - Lots of things needed changing to get this in a solid state, but now we can be confident SquidLib works with GWT to generate HTML pages
   - Things are split up more now and the dependencies on SquidLib should add less to application size